ap9430/bee/README.md

 # bee
-beemon related projects for bee recognition and retrieval from video
+beemon related projects for bee recognition/retrieval from video along with feature creation and classification